Elektro-L No.1: Spacecraft

-Elektro-L No.1 is the first of two Elektro-L satellites that were planned to be launched according to plans at the time (as of 2022, there are 3 Elektro-L satellites launched).
+Elektro-L No.1 is the first of two Elektro-L satellites that were planned to be launched according to plans at the time (as of November 2025, there are 4 Elektro-L satellites launched, and a planned launch on 15 December 2025).
 It was manufactured by Lavochkin, based on the Navigator satellite bus, and had a mass at launch of 1740 kg.
 Designed to operate for ten years, the satellite is positioned over the Indian Ocean at a longitude of 76 degrees east.

 The MSU-GS scanner is the primary instrument aboard the spacecraft.
 It is designed to produce visible light and infrared images of a full disc of the Earth.
 It can produce an image every half-hour, with the visible light images having a resolution of one kilometre, and the infrared images having a resolution of four kilometres.
 The satellite also carries GGAK-E, a heliophysics payload designed to study radiation from the Sun.
 The satellite will also be used to relay data between Russian weather stations, and will also be used to relay signals as part of the Cospas-Sarsat system.
 It carries seven infrared channels and three visible channels.